 Here’s a good example of a tenant welcome pack brochure from letting agents Smart Property.
 It looks great and is very detailed.

-Tenancy management platforms allow tenants to access all the documentation and information they need.
 This looks professional and is convenient for tenants and landlords.

-EVO’s Living App is a great example of this.
-It saves costs as you don’t have to print new tenancy welcome packs, plus renewed certificates and updated documents can be automatically uploaded to the tenant’s app.
-The app allows tenants to report issues and improves overall communication.
+It saves costs as you don’t have to print new tenancy welcome packs, plus renewed certificates and updated documents can be automatically uploaded to the resident’s app.

 In this article we explained how to improve the tenant experience by providing welcome packs.
-We also listed some top tips for being a better landlord.

 PHOTO BY EVO